erikallin/cucitrace/rejsekort/Task 3/Task 3.2.0.md

 --------------------

 Carla wants to purchase a travel card.
-She goes to a kiosk at Norreport St and provides her userID and credit card
+She goes to a kiosk at Copenhagen Airport and provides her userID and credit card

--> The kiosk displays a message "Travel card was not created because
+-> The kiosk displays a message "Travel card was issued" and posts that message in the system log.
+Can you search the code and locate how the kiosk performs this?
-	user already registered in the system".
-	Can you search the source code and locate what is the internal response code used?

 -> Once you have the answer please open "Task 3.2.1.md"